Australia's Peril: Production

 The film was written by Barrett and Rock Phillips, a stage designer for J. C. Williamson Ltd who also appeared in the cast along with his wife Lily Rochefort.

 Shooting began in early 1917 with the co-operation of the Commonwealth Defence Department and the New South Wales Recruiting Committee.

 Charles Villiers was injured during the shoot when he fell down a 30-foot cliff.
 He was hospitalised for two weeks.

 Reception

-Despite generally positive reviews, the film was not a success at the box office, most likely due to war weariness of the public.
+According to one account, despite generally positive reviews, the film was not a success at the box office, most likely due to war weariness of the public.

+However another account says the film played in cinema for two years.

+Australian Photo Review wrote "Here is a film which, though a local production in every way, compares in technique particularly with the best of the foreign films, the photography in it being of an unusually high order."